-Previously having owned a SwiftCarbon Ultravox TI which had very direct ride characteristics and similar geometry to the Emonda SLR.
-I was a little concerned this frame would have the same characteristic however the tapered head tube helps by giving the Emonda SLR a balanced feeling.
+Previously owning a SwiftCarbon Ultravox TI which had very direct ride characteristic and similar geometry to the Trek Emonda SLR.
+I was a little concerned this frame would have the same characteristic however the tapered head tube helps by giving the Trek Emonda SLR a balanced feeling.

 The bike has good responsiveness, direct steering and is compliant over a variety of surfaces.
 Granted Singapore roads are particularly well surfaced so I’ll have to weigh in again after riding in Malaysia or Australia.